SheriocCode/RealSee3D/README.md

 ## 📊 Statistics

-For a detailed breakdown of dataset statistics, please refer to our website.
+For a detailed breakdown of dataset statistics, please refer to [metadata/README.md](metadata/README.md).

 ## 📄 Citation